mbround18/valheim-docker/README.md

 ## Release Notifications

-If you would like to have release odin.notifications tied into your Discord server, click here:
+If you would like to have release notifications tied into your Discord server, click here:

 <a href="https://discord.gg/3kTNUZz276">
   <img src="https://img.shields.io/badge/Discord-Release%20Notifications-blue?label=Docker&style=for-the-badge"  />
 </a>

-**Note**: The discord is PURELY for release odin.notifications and any + all permissions involving sending chat odin.messages has been disabled.
+**Note**: The discord is PURELY for release notifications and any + all permissions involving sending chat messages has been disabled.
 [Any support for this repository must take place on the Discussions.](https://github.com/mbround18/valheim-docker/discussions)